fishjam-dev/react-native-client-sdk/example/webdriverio-test/readme.md

 7. Run yarn install in webdriveio-test folder
 8. [install wdio cli (Do not run npx wdio config, it is not necessary because it is already configured)](https://v6.webdriver.io/docs/clioptions.html)
-9. Run jellyfish ( if locally this command can be handy:
+9. Run fishjam ( if locally this command can be handy:

    docker run -p 50000-50050:50000-50050/udp \
    -p 5002:5002/tcp \